ShahradR/action-taskcat/docs/mocking-aws-with-moto.md

-# Mocking AWS calls using the moto server
+# Mocking Amazon Web Services calls using the moto server

 tasckat uses boto3 to communicate with AWS.
 Because taskcat is treated as a black box, its code can't be modified to inject mocks and abstract the AWS cloud.